Lacrymology/states/nginx/doc/firewall.rst

 nginx
 -----

-All web apps in this set of states do have their interface is reachable trough Nginx on port 80.
+All web apps in this set of states do have their interface is reachable through Nginx on port 80.
 If ``ssl`` is defined in app pillar, the port 443 is also reachable.
-If SSL is turned on, any connection to HTTP port 80 are automatically redirected to HTTPS port 443.
+If ``ssl_redirect`` pillar is set to `True` then any connection to HTTP port 80 are automatically redirected to HTTPS port 443.